nueverest/blowdrycss/README.md

 in support of this project.

 ### What is done with donations?
-* Cover travel costs to technology conferences to promote this project.
+* Cover travel and registrations costs at technology conferences to promote this project.
-* Implement the features in the following table.
+* Implement, test, and document the features in the following table.

 Feature | Goal | Time | Received | Complete | Donate
 ------- |:----:|:----:|:--------:|:--------:|:------: